 As a continuation of BIOS 2310, this course studies the structure and function of the circulatory, respiratory, digestive, excretory, endocrine, and reproductive systems.
-This course includes both lecture and lab components.
+Beginning 14/FA, students registering for this course must also register for BIOS 2320L which is the laboratory component of the course.
 NOTE: If students' programs require both BIOS 2310 and BIOS 2320, the chemistry prerequisite must be met prior to taking BIOS 2320.